-Employment Related Immigration Laws
+Immigration and Labor Laws

-The main purpose of employment related immigration laws is to protect individuals with legal authorization to work in the U.S. In general, immigration laws say that a nonimmigrant may only engage in employment that has been authorized, and engaging in unauthorized employment constitutes a failure to maintain status.
+The main purpose of employment-related immigration laws is to protect individuals with legal authorization to work in the U.S. In general, immigration laws say that a nonimmigrant may only engage in employment that has been authorized, and engaging in unauthorized employment constitutes a failure to maintain status.
 Unauthorized employment is a serious violation of F-1 or J-1 status, and the consequences may include loss of legal immigration status in the U.S., possible deportation by the U.S. Department of Homeland Security, and difficulty in future attempts to acquire a visa to enter the U.S.

-Additionally, U.S. federal government and state governments have developed labor laws whose main purpose is to protect all workers from unfair work practices.
+Additionally, the U.S. federal government and state governments have developed labor laws whose main purpose is to protect all workers from unfair work practices.
 In general, labor laws say that if a person is providing any type of service or activity normally performed in exchange for money, tuition, fees, books, supplies, room, food or any other benefit, he or she is an employee and protected by labor laws.
 Therefore, defining “employment” is not as simple as whether the work is paid or unpaid; rather, it is defined by whether the job is normally performed in exchange for remuneration.
 By this standard, almost all employment is and must be paid according to U.S. labor laws.
-There are a two main exceptions to this rule which are “volunteering” and “unpaid internships,” each of which is very specifically defined and must meet a very well-defined set of criteria to qualify as unpaid experiences.
+There are two main exceptions to this rule which are “volunteering” and “unpaid internships,” each of which is very specifically defined and must meet a very well-defined set of criteria to qualify as unpaid experiences.